about

 Fragmentation here is not absence, but possibility.
 An invitation to consider process, temporality and transformation

-On opening night (Thursday 14 May) , guests are invited to a unique and ephemeral dining experience that extends the tactile dialogue into taste and scent.
+On opening night, guests were invited to a unique and ephemeral dining experience that extends the tactile dialogue into taste and scent.
 Fragments of flavour and aroma unfold alongside the material works, expanding the sensory field.

 Visitors move through a constellation of tactile encounters: surfaces that freeze time in liquid-form patterning, timber forms that offer calm, ceramic fragments that invite curiosity, glass that captures and refracts light, and edible elements that dissolve or transform with touch.